ynixt/shared-finances/README.md

 # Shared Finances

+⚠️ ⚠️ WARNING: THIS PROJECT IS NOT PRODUCTION READY.
+THERE ARE A LOT OF BUGS AND IDK WHEN I'LL FIX THEM. ⚠️ ⚠️

 > Control your family or individual finances.

 This is an open source project, under [MIT](/LICENSE), to help anyone with finances control.